sst/demo-notes-app/README.md

 $ pnpm install
 ```

 This project uses a secret that we are not checking in to the repo.
-Make sure to create one before deploying - https://sst.dev/chapters/handling-secrets-in-sst.html.
+Make sure to [create one before deploying](https://sst.dev/chapters/handling-secrets-in-sst.html).

 ```bash
 $ pnpm sst secrets set STRIPE_SECRET_KEY <YOUR STRIPE SECRET TEST KEY>